mongodb/docs/source/includes/indexes/wildcard-restrictions-compound.rst

         }
      )

-- The same field cannot be included in the wildcard fields and the regular fields.
+- You cannot include the same field in the wildcard fields and the regular fields.
 You can use a ``wildcardProjection`` to exclude fields from the wildcard pattern.